chili-publish/grafx-documentation/docs/CHILI-GraFx/guides/setup-fsso/index.md

 # Setup Federated Single Sign-On

+## Implementing FSSO

-To setup Federated Single Sign-On, CHILI publish will need certain information.
+To setup Federated Single Sign-On (FSSO), CHILI publish will need certain information.

 This information depends on the [preferred protocol](/CHILI-GraFx/concepts/federated-single-sign-on/#supported-protocols).

 Consult the supported protocols, and initiate a support ticket with the Client Success team to assist you with the setup.

-## Test SSO connection
+## Testing FSSO connection

 Once the CHILI Publish team configures the connection, regardless of the preferred protocol selected, your users will be able to authenticate using your company's identities.